SummerOfCode2020/ta-time/mondays-with-dan-7pm-9pm/README.md

 - Hsiang Lin (Sharon)--need to learn more about for (variable in object), recursive functions,

-## July 20th Attendees

-Add your name to request a ticket for admittance

--Peter Harrington -- Review Homework and classwork problems, go over reduce array method

 ## July 27 Attendees

 Add your name to request a ticket for admittance